anjvyas/Interactive-Lab-Hub/Lab 4/README.md

 **\*\*\*What are some things these sketches raise as questions?
 What do you need to physically prototype to understand how to anwer those questions?\*\*\***

 **\*\*\*Pick one of these designs to prototype.\*\*\***

+In the previous parts, I really enjoyed using the gesture sensor in particular.
+This is why I picked it for the subsequent parts.
+An application that immediately came to my mind was for music creation with gestures.
+As a kid I would always see Tom and Jerry gesture in the air as conductors for musical orchestras.
+I thought it would be really fun to develop a device that could sense your gestures and based on which gesture you do, emanate a specific note.

+In the sketches below I describe different ways in which the gesture sensor can be placed on the device for this to work.
+While doing the sketches, I realized that some of the configurations would definitely be sub-optimal and awkward compared to the others as my comments say.
+The questions that came to my mind throughout this exercise were (1) which sensor positions would allow most flexibility for a potential user?
+(2) which sensor positions would allow the most ease of use for a potential user?
+And this prompted me to mimick different movements myself to test them out.

+Based on my manual testing, I realized that having the gesture sensor face downwards would be the most uncomfortable configuration followed by having it facing up and lastly, having it front facing.
+This is why I decided that the sensor should be kept front facing for my actual prototype.

 ### Part D